cubicap/Jaculus-machine/docs/reference/classes.md

 ## Defining a class

-To create a class, you must first define a `ProtoBuilder` struct.
+To create a class, you must first define a `ProtoBuilder` structure.
 A `ProtoBuilder` describes the class's behavior and prototype through a **static** interface.
-Features of the class are specified by inheriting from structs from the `jac::ProtoBuilder` namespace and overriding their **static** interfaces.
+Features of the class are specified by inheriting from the structures in the `jac::ProtoBuilder` namespace and overriding their **static** interfaces.
 These structs contain a default implementation of their interface and some convenience functions for describing the class.

 The following base structs are available (with all of their interface methods):